-Pomegranate sauce is a syrup-like reduction of pomegranate juice and sugar that has a really unique, tart-sweet flavor and is colored a gorgeous, deep reddish purple.
+Pomegranate molasses is a syrup-like reduction of pomegranate juice that has a unique, tart-sweet flavor and is colored a gorgeous, deep reddish purple.
+Some versions add water or sugar, but those can often dull the tangy flavor of the fruit.
+This one is 100% pomegranate.
 It’s as thick as maple syrup with sweet and sour flavors that combine the best of balsamic vinegar with lush fruit.
 Great as an ingredient in an array of Middle Eastern dishes, it’s the sort of addition to sauces and stews that adds enormous depth of flavor but no one can ever identify.

 I’ve found it particularly good with poultry dishes—it’s a nice addition to a creative cook’s marinade routine.
 It’s also great drizzled over crepes, fresh Zingerman’s Creamery cream cheese or gelato.